publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII/ptA/m__us_usc_t42_s282.md

 >     “(1) __In general.—__

->     Upon the expansion of the registry and results data bank under section 402(j)(3)(D) of the Public Health Service Act \[subsec. (j)(3)(D) of this section\], as added by this section, no State or political subdivision of a State may establish or continue in effect any requirement for the registration of clinical trials or for the inclusion of information relating to the results of clinical trials in a database.
+>     Upon the expansion of the registry and results data bank under section 402(j)(3)(D) of the Public Health Service Act \[[42 U.S.C.
+282(j)(3)(D)][/us/usc/t42/s282/j/3/D]\], as added by this section, no State or political subdivision of a State may establish or continue in effect any requirement for the registration of clinical trials or for the inclusion of information relating to the results of clinical trials in a database.

 >     “(2) __Rule of construction.—__